bluz71/vim-mistfly-statusline/README.md

-A performance comparison of _mistfly stautusline_ against various popular `statusline` plugins, with their out-of-the-box defaults, on a clean and minimal Neovim setup.
-The Neovim startup times in the table below are provived by the [dstein64/vim-startuptime](https://github.com/dstein64/vim-startuptime) plugin.
+A performance comparison of _mistfly stautusline_ against various popular `statusline` plugins, with their out-of-the-box defaults, on a clean and minimal Neovim setup with the [moonfly](https://github.com/bluz71/vim-moonfly-colors) colorscheme.
+The Neovim startup times in the following table are provived by the [dstein64/vim-startuptime](https://github.com/dstein64/vim-startuptime) plugin.

 Startup times are the average of five consecutive runs.
 Note, `native` is run